 Responsible What we do What we don't do We provide a consistent point of contact for women and build relationships over time.
 We understand that it takes time to cultivate trust.
 We do not require participants to work with numerous members of staff and repeatedly share their stories and lived experiences.
 We ask women ahead of time about what they don't feel comfortable talking about.
 We respect their wishes.
 We check in after sessions to ensure women are feeling okay and encourage self-care.
-We do not bring up the most difficult experiences of women's lives and risk re-traumatising them.
+We do not bring up the most difficult experiences of women's lives and risk re- traumatising them.
 We provide comfortable, quiet spaces where women feel safe to engage openly.
 When working online, we check whether women have access to internet and suitable equipment.
-We We do not require women to come to unfamiliar or potentially re- traumatising environments.
+We ask them about whether they would prefer to have their camera on/off.
+We do not require women to come to unfamiliar or potentially re-traumatising environments.